-Nuria Martinez, Argentine Tango Dancer, Modern Dancer, Model and Actress
+Nuria Martinez, Argentine Tango Dancer & Modern Dancer

-She has designed and implemented K-12 dance curriculum in NYC area public schools and colleges, taught Master Classes to professional dancers at prestigious dance schools in Spain and at the London Contemporary School, and has served as an invited juror at the Carmen Senra annual choreographic showcase in Madrid.
-She served as a mentor for the mentoring pilot program as well as a peer panelist through the Center for the Arts Education’s Parents As Arts Partners Program.
-She has been a mentor for new teaching artists through Mark DeGarmo & Dancers in New York City.
+She has taught Master Classes to professional dancers at prestigious dance schools in Spain and at the London Contemporary School, and has served as an invited juror at the Carmen Senra annual choreographic showcase in Madrid.

 Ms. Martínez graduated at Empire State College with a BA in Dance and Education.

 She currently performs and teaches Tango with Armando Orzuza throughout the US, Europe, and Buenos Aires.

 Master Tango teacher, dancer, and choreographer from Buenos Aires, Argentina

 Armando Orzuza was born in "La Boca", a suburb of Buenos Aires, known as the birthplace of the Tango.
 His first professional contact with the Tango was at the age of fourteen as a sound technician for a "Tangueria" (Tango dance hall) in Buenos Aires.
 This enriching experience surrounded him with the foremost dancers, singers and orchestras of the Tango world.

 Ten years later, he began to study the Tango himself.
 Armando learned to dance from the original "Milongueros" and began his professional career in 1990 with Daniela Arcuri.